 Paying off debt and saving for emergencies are two of the best money moves you can make.
 But which one should you do first?
 On the one hand, paying off debt means you will have extra money in your budget, and your credit score will likely improve too.
 On the other hand, saving for emergencies means you are less likely to accumulate even more debt when urgent, unexpected expenses arise.
 We will outline the pros and cons to each option.
-We’ll also explain why it’s a good idea to do both at the same time!
+American Consumer Credit Counseling is here to explain why it’s a good idea to do both at the same time!

 Advantages of Paying Off Debt First

 If you have too much high interest credit card debt, paying it off should be near the top of your list of priorities.
 If you only make minimum payments on your debt, you’ll end up paying a lot in interest.
 Plus, it’ll take years to pay off only paying the minimum.

 For example, using our credit card interest calculator, let’s say you have a $2,000 balance on your card and an APR of 20%.
 If your minimum payment is $40, you will pay a total of $1,462 in interest over the course of six years.
 If you were to aggressively pay off your debt until it was gone, you could save yourself a lot of time and money.
 Once you pay off that debt, it’ll be a huge weight off your shoulders, and you’ll have extra money to put towards other financial goals.
 Additionally, paying off debt can help to increase your credit score.
 The lower your credit utilization ratio, the better your credit score.

 When you’re deciding whether to pay off debt or save for emergencies first, consider the disadvantages of each.
 If you only focus on paying off debt and not putting anything into savings, you could run into trouble if an emergency happens.
 Any emergency, from a minor car accident to a death in the family, could end up adding thousands of dollars to your debt if you have no cash available.
 You could get trapped in a seemingly never-ending cycle of debt.